realifetech/ios-playbook/operations/gettingstarted/README.md

 ```
 pod install --repo update
 ```
-Note, if you run the install command from outside the root, you may see the following error: `Invalid Podfile file: cannot load such file -- Scripts/DynamicModules.rb`.
+Note, if you run the install command from outside the project root directory, you may see the following error: `Invalid Podfile file: cannot load such file -- Scripts/DynamicModules.rb`.
 To fix this, in your terminal navigate back to the project root and run `$ pod install` again.

 ## Running the project